chrisweb/chris.lu/README.md

 #### option 3: one page.tsx file, one dynamic route segment for all articles

-Note: this option is similar to option 1, but the main difference is that instead of multiple page.tsx (or multiple page.mdx as we had in option 2) and multiple static routes (one page and one route (segment directory) per article) we will only create one page.tsx and then add a dynamic route that will allow us to display an unlimited amount of articles, but this option needs more code as we will need a way to explain to next.js what the different articles are, so that when we do the production deployment it can create a static page on build time for each article

 if you didn't already in one of the previous options, in the `app` directory, create a new directory called `articles`

 inside of the `articles` directory, we will now create another directory using the **dynamic segment** technique, to do so create a directory and name it `[slug]`, the square parenthesis tell next.js this is a dynamic route and NOT a static segment